HernanSch/front-chat/README.md

 # Discord Fake Website - React JS - Hernán Schiavon Raineri 🚀

-This is my personal project with React, a interactive chat website.✨
+This is my personal project with React, Node and MongoDB, a interactive chat website.✨

 ## Description